 The 5 Cs of Credit for Business Borrowing

-Even in uncertain times, financing is out there for the prepared and well-informed business owner.
-By focusing on the Five Cs of Credit, you can increase your odds of obtaining the capital you need when you need it.
-Your expert banker is a trusted business adviser, just like your accountant or attorney, who can help you think through your options and opportunities.
-To learn more about how a loan can enable you to achieve your business goals, contact your First Independent Bank relationship manager.
+Focusing on the Five Cs of Credit may put the capital you need in closer reach.
+As a trusted business adviser, like your accountant or attorney, your banker can help you think through your options and opportunities.
+To learn more about how we can assist you with making smart credit decisions, contact your Bank of Nevada relationship manager.